binchick-in/honey-consumer/README.md

 ## Getting Started

-1. Make a copy of `start.sh.sample` and change it's name to `start.sh`
-2. Edit `start.sh` and fill in your database creds
+1. Copy `.env.example` to `.env` and populate it
-3. Create a service account in GCP with PubSub Read permissions.
+2. Create a service account in GCP with PubSub Read permissions.
-4. Create a json key and place it in the root of this repo
+3. Create a json key and populate `GOOGLE_SERVICE_JSON` with it in `.env`
-5. Ensure that `GOOGLE_SERVICE_JSON` actually cats out the json key.

-Then just `docker build` & `docker run`
+4. `make run`